True Detective season 3: Critical response

-The third season received positive reviews, and was praised as a return to form in comparison to the mixed reception of the second season.
+The third season garnered positive reviews, and was praised as a return to form in comparison to the second season, which had received mixed reviews after the positive reception that the first season had received.

-On Rotten Tomatoes, the season has a rating of 86%, based on 236 reviews, with an average rating of 7.45/10.
-The site's critical consensus reads, "Driven by Mahershala Ali's mesmerizing performance, True Detective's third season finds fresh perspective by exploring real-world events – though it loses some of the series' intriguing strangeness along the way."
-On Metacritic, the season has a score of 72 out of 100, based on 34 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the season has a rating of 84%, based on 110 reviews, with an average rating of 7.65/10.
+The site's critical consensus reads "Driven by Mahershala Ali's mesmerizing performance, True Detective's third season finds fresh perspective by exploring real-world events – though it loses some of the series' intriguing strangeness along the way."
+On Metacritic, the season has a score of 72 out of 100, based on 35 critics, indicating "generally favorable" reviews.

 Accolades

 Home media

 The season was released on Blu-ray and DVD on September 3, 2019.
 In addition to the eight episodes, both formats contain bonus content including the featurettes "Designing the Decades" and "A Conversation with Nic Pizzolatto and T Bone Burnett" as well as deleted scenes and an extended version of the season finale.